Rinku92/mini_project_1_hrk/linux_commands.md

 `$> cp linux4.md linux5`

-*Bonus:* You can use this command to rename files.

-Eg.: In order to rename a file abc.txt to def.txt, use the following command:

-`$> cp abc.txt def.txt`
+*Bonus:* This command will only create a copy of the source file or directory.

 **pwd:**